magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/index.md

 ### Remote integrations

-Remote integration become available since IoT Hub PE v2.4.1 and enables new deployment scenario.
+Remote integration become available since IoT Hub v2.4.1 and enables new deployment scenario.
 One can install remote integration in the local network and stream data to the cloud.

 Let&#39;s assume you have local MQTT broker or OPC-UA server deployed on-premises.